Why should I track?

 A wearable device that tracks your nightly temperature can tell you when you’ve ovulated.
 Nina has used an Oura Ring for many years and when her cycles were coming monthly, she could see her temperature rise after ovulation.
 It would rise for 11-14 days (luteal phase).
 The first morning when she saw that her temperature had dropped overnight, her period would begin within 24 hours.

-What information should I include when tracking my cycle?
+What other information should I track?

 Tracking periods, for some, is associated with trying to conceive.